mkazuyuki/hauc/procedure.md

 ## Setting up iSCSI Cluster

-Configuring iSCSI VMs to fill pre-conditions of creating iSCSI Cluster.
+Configure iSCSI VMs to fill prerequisite conditions for creating iSCSI Cluster.

 - Run *cf-iscsi-phase1.pl* in the subfolder *cf*.
   On the completion, both VMs are rebooted.
 Wait the completion of the reboot.